World of the book

 Lose yourself in our 'Books & imagination' online gallery and explore:

-- famous works from the literary canon (such as Chaucer, Dante and Shakespeare)
+- famous works from the literary canon (such as Chaucer, and the legends of King Arthur)

 - children’s books